pierrot10/servo/README.md

 Read more: https://learn.adafruit.com/adafruit-arduino-lesson-14-servo-motors/if-the-servo-misbehaves

 # Improvement
-Feel you free to share your suggestion to improve it
+Feel you free to share your suggestions to improve it